xenrelle/WLU/README.md

 This repository contains tons of subdirectories containing applications with their own build instructions.

+Hopefully this proves to help someone familiar with Linux to use Windows and vice versa.

 (might work on MacOS too since i heard macos is unix based but i dont have a Mac so i cant test lmao)

 ## What does this repo contain?